 Thinking about moving here?

 The weather is more like Kansas than Colorado, except we don't get the tornados.
 Well, not as many anyway.
 They are fairly rare here.
 In fact they are so rare, we don't even look for cover, we just grab our cameras and start taking pictures.
-Or else maybe, we just don't have enough sense to take cover...and that includes me.
+Or else maybe, we just don't have enough common sense to take cover...and that includes me.

 We have mild winters, hot summers and spring always seems too short.
 One thing I can say for sure though is that we get a lot of sunshine, more than most I'm sure.
 So bring your horses and your family and get a taste of the wide open spaces where you can see for miles and miles and where the evening sunset spans the horizon and the meadow larks sing with the crickets.